bauxiteDYS/SM-DYS-Instagib/README.md

 # SM-DYS-Instagib
 Sourcemod plugin for Dystopia to enable Instagib mode

+Use `!instagib` command to toggle MK instagib mode, disabled by default.